What Does the Bible Say About Talking Too Much?

 10. Proverbs 29:20 – “Do you see someone who speaks in haste?
 There is more hope for a fool than for them.”
 This proverb warns against rash words, suggesting that speaking without thinking is worse than folly.

-See also What Does the Bible Say About Fortune Telling?
+See also What Does the Bible Say About Who You Should Marry?

 The Bible’s teachings on talking too much offer valuable guidance for our everyday interactions.
 It encourages us to approach our conversations with mindfulness, wisdom, and a heart aligned with God’s intentions.
 The emphasis is on the quality of our words rather than the quantity, urging us to speak with purpose, kindness, and restraint.